-There are two main unique factors at play that differentiate it from other nearby neighborhoods: Ravenswood Avenue and the East Ravenswood Historic District.
-The historic district is recognized on the National Register of Historic Places is bound by Irving Park on the south, Clark to the east, Lawrence to the north, and Ravenswood Avenue on the west.
-Obviously, Ravenswood Avenue extends further south and north into different neighborhoods such as Bowmanville and West Lakeview, but it has a very consistent character between Irving Park and Lawrence, with very little residential uses and a whole lot of industrial, commercial, and mixed uses: these include everything from tech companies, theaters, restaurants, breweries, designers, and artists to non profits, professional services, artisans, wholesalers, manufacturers, industrial designers, and many others.
+There are two main unique factors at play that differentiate Ravenswood from other nearby neighborhoods: Ravenswood Avenue and the East Ravenswood Historic District.
+The historic district is recognized on the National Register of Historic Places and is bound by Irving Park on the south, Clark to the east, Lawrence to the north, and Ravenswood Avenue on the west.
+Obviously, Ravenswood Avenue extends further south and north into different neighborhoods such as Bowmanville and West Lakeview, but it has a very consistent character between Irving Park and Lawrence, with very little residential use and a whole lot of industrial, commercial, and mixed uses: these include everything from tech companies, theaters, restaurants, breweries, designers, and artists to non profits, professional services, artisans, wholesalers, manufacturers, industrial designers, and many others.
 This dichotomy between a gritty and eclectic post-industrial commercial corridor and wonderfully spacious, lush, and classical residential streets creates a distinct feeling to Ravenswood.

-Ravenwood, particularly the East Ravenswood Historic District, is important because it was planned as one of Chicago’s first suburbs to function as a completely independent community.
+Ravenswood, particularly the East Ravenswood Historic District, is important because it was planned as one of Chicago’s first suburbs to function as a completely independent community.
 Additionally, it is notable for its varied residential and institutional architectural styles and building types.

-According to the National Register for Historic Places, the East Ravenswood Historic District is significant for it’s association with the development of transportation, the growth of the region following the Great Fire of 1871, the rapid influx of immigrants, the changes to the city caused by the World’s Columbian Exposition of 1893, and the growth of industry in the late 19th and early 20th centuries.
-It is also notable for its physical setting and building stock which are both representative of the aforementioned transitions in Chicago’s history.
-The character of this area and its built environment have remained relatively unchanged still to this day.
+According to the National Register for Historic Places, the East Ravenswood Historic District is significant for its association with the development of transportation, the growth of the region following the Great Fire of 1871, the rapid influx of immigrants, the changes to the city caused by the World’s Columbian Exposition of 1893, and the growth of industry in the late 19th and early 20th centuries.
+It is also notable for its physical setting and building stock, which are both representative of the aforementioned transitions in Chicago’s history.
+The character of this area and its built environment have remained relatively unchanged to this day.

 In 1837, Conrad Sulzer and his family, who were Swiss immigrants, purchased 100 acres of undeveloped land which would later become Ravenswood.
 Other folks eventually settled nearby and established farms around the Sulzer farmstead.
 The Sulzer’s are recognized as the first recorded non-native settlers in the area.

 Back in I860 when Graceland Cemetery was chartered, the surrounding town of Lake View was still mostly rural.
-In 1868, after Graceland was founded, group of South Side businessmen formed the Ravenswood Land Company and purchased 194 acres to develop a subdivision in the still fairly undeveloped area north of Chicago.
+In 1868, after Graceland was founded, a group of South Side businessmen formed the Ravenswood Land Company and purchased 194 acres to develop a subdivision in the still fairly undeveloped area north of Chicago.
 This original plot of land was located adjacent to the northwest corner of Graceland Cemetery, starting at Clark and Sulzer Road (now Montrose Avenue).
 This subdivision was generally bound by present day Lawrence on the north, Damen on the west, Clark on the east, and Montrose/Berteau on the south.

-Secondly, due to the rebuilding of Chicago and the increase in building north of the city during after the fire, the brickyards along the north branch of the Chicago River drew many immigrants, specifically German, to the surrounding area.
+Secondly, due to the rebuilding of Chicago and the increase in building north of the city after the fire, the brickyards along the north branch of the Chicago River drew many immigrants, specifically German, to the surrounding area.
 Bricks were increasingly valuable to comply with new fireproof construction laws.
-As more immigrants moved to Chicago and the areas north of the city the farms that occupied the area began to disappear.
+As more immigrants moved to Chicago and the areas north of the city, the farms that occupied the area began to disappear.
 Through additions to the subdivision of Ravenswood, by 1890 the boundaries expanded to Leavitt, Berteau, Clark, and Lawrence.

-The Ravenswood Avenue corridor generally first started as a business district, but by the 1890’s it started to transform into light manufacturing corridor.
-This was due to the fact that people began to take advantage of the railroad along the street which offered an easy way for goods to be transported, also land was affordable.
+The Ravenswood Avenue corridor first started as a business district, but by the 1890’s it started to transform into a light manufacturing corridor.
+This was due to the fact that people began to take advantage of the railroad along the street which offered an easy way for goods to be transported, and also because land was affordable.
 The development of industry along the corridor facilitated the growth of residential uses nearby.
 As more people came to the area to live and work, the elevated railroad was extended to Ravenswood in 1907, with stations at Irving Park, Montrose, Ravenswood, and Damen serving the surrounding area.

-The construction of the Ravenswood branch of the Northwestern Elevated train line, which began service May 18, 1907 brought with it an increase in industrial and light manufacturing to the corridor.
+The construction of the Ravenswood branch of the Northwestern Elevated train line, which began service on May 18, 1907, brought with it an increase in industrial and light manufacturing to the corridor.
 The Ravenswood station, which no longer exists, was typical of the elevated stations built for the Ravenswood branch except that the station was situated mid-block, just south of Wilson Avenue rather than being located at a cross-street with the station house under the elevated structure.
 The station was most likely located here because the Ravenswood station on the Chicago & North Western Railroad was originally located south of Wilson Avenue, across from the elevated station’s location.
 Interestingly, the Ravenswood station, with commuter service now operated by the Union Pacific on behalf of Metra, was later relocated two blocks north between Leland and Lawrence.

 Thankfully, many of the industrial buildings in the corridor from that time still exist.
-For example, 4335 N. Ravenswood which was once occupied by the Boye Needle Company.
+For example, 4335 N. Ravenswood, which was once occupied by the Boye Needle Company.
 The company was founded in 1905 by John L. Flannery, and was located on Wabash Avenue between Randolph and Washington Streets but relocated to 4335 N. Ravenswood after the original building was destroyed by fire.
 By 1918, they employed 150 people in the manufacturing of sewing machine supplies, hardware, and dry goods novelties.
 This building now houses the neighborhood gem Architectural Artifacts.

 Starting in the 1970s, Ravenswood Avenue began to slowly evolve from its industrial past into a center for cultural production.
 Large and relatively affordable available factory spaces have allowed small businesses and creative industries to thrive.
 For example, the Lillstreet Art Center now occupies 40,000 square feet of space and Architectural Artifacts occupies 80,000 square feet of space in former industrial buildings.
 The area has benefitted from fairly low rents, flexible leases, free parking, and an abundance of transportation options.
 All of these conditions have created a friendly environment for the development of small businesses and creative uses along the corridor.